MarcAntoineRaymond/GomenHashai/README.md

 ---

+## 🍣 Usage

+As explained in the previous sections, GomenHashai has many cool features.

+Read the [Usage section](docs/usage.md) of the documentation for informations on different use cases and an in depth look at how to properly set everything up.

+---

 ## 🔧 Configurations

 You can customize the trusted digest secret content, certificate handling, namespace filters, webhook behavior and much more.
 See the full chart configuration in [`deploy/charts/gomenhashai/values.yaml`](./deploy/charts/gomenhashai/values.yaml).

+You should also read the [certificate management section](docs/certificates_management.md) to understand how to configure certificate management to better fit your needs.

 A YAML configuration file can be used to customize the processing behaviour in addition to the Helm Chart configuration: